Trust: The "Glue" of Life and Any Relationship

 If we stop to think about it for a second, we’ll realize that trust plays a role in all kinds of things we do every day.
 Getting into a taxi, for example, means trusting the person driving the car.
 Going to the doctor, going under for an operation means having to trust in that doctor’s skill.

 It’s true.
-E very time we go out onto the street, we’re trusting no one will hurt us.
+E very time we go out onto the street, we trust trusting no one will hurt us.
 We’re trusting our friends will keep being our friends.
 That life will keep on going.
-With all the same rules, with bits of peace in middle of chaos, balance in the business of daily life.
+With all the same rules, with bits of peace in the middle of chaos, balance in the business of daily life.

 But instead, we may see our reality from a perspective of permanent distrust.
 If our perspective is one of uncertainty and fear, we’ll fall into a kind of terrifying neurosis.
 Distrust is paralyzing.
 It makes any kind of healthy relationship impossible.

 Distrust “disconnects” us from life and leaves us in a dark, threatening corner.
 It’s like that for one very simple reason.
-Human beings are social creatures by nature, and we’re designed to connect with each other.
+Human beings are social creatures by nature, and we’re designed to connect.
 Sometimes this doesn’t happen, or worse, we experience disappointment or betrayal.
 When this happens, our brain sees it as a real, deep, painful wound…

 a stone hand in the water